Optimal Aggregation Strategies for Social Learning over Graphs: Maximizing error exponent

 Hence, $\pi^\dagger(\epsilon)$ is an $\epsilon$-optimal Perron eigenvector if it satisfies the conditions given by set $\Pi_1$ in \eqref{eq: Pi_1-necessary conditions}.
 Likewise, we can establish the following theorem for the $\epsilon$-optimal Perron eigenvectors. \begin{theoremgrp}[\textbf{$\epsilon$-optimal Perron eigenvector}] Consider $\mathcal{N}^C(\theta^\dagger)\neq\emptyset$.
 For a given small $\epsilon>0$, we define the sets:

-If $\Pi^\dagger_\epsilon \neq\emptyset$, then any Perron eigenvector $\pi\in\Pi_\epsilon^\dagger$ is $\epsilon$-optimal. \end{theoremgrp} \begin{proof} See Appendix \ref{appendix: theorem 3b}. \end{proof} Theorems \ref{theorem: optimal Perron eigenvector} and \ref{theorem: epsilon-optimal Perron eigenvector} describe combination policies that deliver error exponents which are, respectively, equal to the upper bound or close enough to it.
+If $\Pi^\dagger_\epsilon \neq\emptyset$, then any Perron eigenvector $\pi\in\Pi_\epsilon^\dagger$ is $\epsilon$-optimal. \end{theoremgrp} \begin{proof} See Appendix \ref{appendix: theorem 3b}. \end{proof} Theorems \ref{theorem: optimal Perron eigenvector} and \ref{theorem: epsilon-optimal Perron eigenvector} describe the optimal Perron eigenvectors of combination policies that deliver error exponents which are, respectively, equal to the upper bound or close enough to it.
 To illustrate our conclusions in this part, we will discuss next some interesting cases within the framework of adaptive social learning.